MettaTan/digital-product-wizard/README.md

 Create your .env:

 ```
-bash
-Copy code
 cp .env.example .env
+```
 Then edit .env and paste in your real keys.
-```

 (.env is already in .gitignore.)

 ### 4. Run the App